ClickHouse/ClickHouse/docs/en/query_language/select.md

 └────┴────┴────┴────────────────┘
 ```

-Be careful when using functions because the `COLUMNS` expression returns a variable number of columns, and, if a function doesn't support this number of arguments, ClickHouse throws an exception.
+Each column returned by the `COLUMNS` expression is passed to the function as a separate argument.
+Also you can pass other arguments to the function if it supports them.
+Be careful when using functions.
+If a function doesn't support the number of arguments you have passed to it, ClickHouse throws an exception.

 For example: